seyilbaatyrbek/exam-solution/README.md

 - The method returns the number of the single line comments
   - Single line comments are the lines that starts with `//`
 - And removes the single line comments from the original file.
-- It writes the comment-free code to file named: `./clean-<filename>.js`.
+- It writes the comment-free code to file named: `./clean-<filename+extension>`.
+  - Filename should contain the extension too
 - If there is a problem with reading or writing the file the method should catch the error / exception and throw a new one with the following message: `An error occurred with accessing the files.`

 #### Example